Chuyển tới nội dung chính

 Runtime localization

-Resolution prefers the guest's requested language, falls back through configured equivalents (organization defaults, shared locale aliases, then broadly understood defaults), and respects do-not-translate markers.
+Scoutello prefers the guest's requested language, falls back through configured equivalents and broadly understood defaults, and respects do-not-translate markers.

 Guest language selection